 - Lacks expertise and unbiased analyses.

 However, if the person weighing up the two was looking to overcome mental health disorders, journaling on their own without expertise is unlikely to do the job.
-For this they would need to look, perhaps, into cognitive-behavioural therapy or other talking therapies and therapeutic treatments.
+For this, they would need to look into cognitive-behavioral therapy or other talking therapies and therapeutic treatments.